 "It impacts where the fish can spawn," Shibahara explained.

-Near the Oak Grove fork of the Clackamas River, 500 tons of gravel were placed at Lake Harriet and 90 tons were placed at Timothy Lake earlier this month.
+Near the Oak Grove fork of the Clackamas River, 500 tons of gravel were placed at Lake Harriet and 90 tons were placed at Timothy Lake last month.

 Both of these sites present unique considerations when receiving their annual amounts of gravel.
 For example, Timothy Lake requires finer sizes of gravel because of the size of its fish, and Lake Harriet has steep canyon walls that teams must navigate when adding the gravel.

-Staff at PGE noted that this is the only gravel augmentation program they're aware of that specifically targets cutthroat trout conservation.
+Staff at PGE said that this is the only gravel augmentation program they're aware of that specifically targets cutthroat trout conservation.

 The gravel project, which began in 2016, is part of PGE's most recent license with the Federal Energy Regulatory Commission (FERC), which allows them to operate hydroelectric projects on the river and requires a 97% survival rate for fish.
 Additional work under the license has included adding a surface collector at North Fork Reservoir, a fish ladder at River Mill Dam, sorting facilities for both juvenile and adult fish and extending a fish pipeline.